marcorinck/angular-growl/README.md

 * < 1 kB after GZIP
 * Allows for HTML content inside the alert
 * Possible to use multiple growl directives that show their notification inline
+* Icons for the different alert types (can be disabled)
+* Possible to set an optional title
+* Server side variable interpolation

 ##Installation